Learning general and distinctive 3D local deep descriptors for point cloud registration: Our approach

 \subsection{Deep network design}

-Because $\Psi(\mathcal{\tilde{X}})$ generates an unordered set of points, we use a deep network that is robust to permutations of the input points~\cite{Qi2017b,Wang2019b}.
-Unlike DIP descriptors \cite{Poiesi2021}, which are computed using a single receptive field for the whole set of input points~\cite{Qi2017a}, our deep network uses a hierarchical structure of the receptive fields to build high-dimensional representations from local geometric structures at multiple scales~\cite{Qi2017b}.
-In particular, our deep network learns to aggregate and to encode these representations using different kernel sizes along the hierarchy, making our descriptors more generalisable and distinctive than DIP.
-However, because these multi-scale receptive fields cannot be used along with the spatial transformer network used in DIP, we design a different spatial transformer network that, instead of producing a $3\times3$ transformation, outputs a quaternion.
+Because $\Psi(\mathcal{\bar{X}})$ is an unordered set of points, we use a deep network that is robust to permutations of the input points~\cite{Qi2017b}.
+Like DIP~\cite{Poiesi2021}, we use a L2 normalisation layer to transform the network output into a $d$-dimensional descriptor $\mathbf{f}$ with unitary norm.
+Unlike DIP \cite{Poiesi2021}, which is computed using a single receptive field for the whole set of input points~\cite{Qi2017a}, our deep network uses a hierarchical structure of the receptive fields to build high-dimensional representations from local geometric structures at multiple scales~\cite{Qi2017b}.
+Our deep network learns to aggregate and to encode these representations using different kernel sizes along the hierarchy, making our descriptor more general and distinctive than DIP.
+Specifically, to aggregate and encode local geometric representations, we use a PointNet++ deep network~\cite{Qi2017b}.
+Because these multi-scale receptive fields cannot be used along with the spatial transformer network used in DIP, we use a different spatial transformer network that outputs a quaternion instead of a $3\times3$ transformation.